Buckton Castle: Layout

 Buckton was a small highland enclosure castle with a 2.8 m sandstone curtain wall; nothing survives above ground.
 It is roughly oval and measures 35.6 by 26.2 m, covering an area of 730 m2.
-The castle is surrounded by a 10 m ditch apart from the south-west part where the steep slope of the hill makes the ditch unnecessary.
-When the ditch was dug some of the material was used to raise the interior of the castle by 1.5 m.
+The castle is surrounded by a 10 m ditch, apart from the south-west side where the steep slope of the hill makes the ditch unnecessary.
+When the ditch was dug, some of the material was used to raise the interior of the castle by 1.5 m.

 Buckton is similar in size to Clitheroe Castle's inner enclosure, which is also oval (31.8 by 26 m) and has a 2.6 m curtain wall.
-Clitheroe was also built on a rocky peak and the small size of its great tower may be due to its naturally defensible position and location in an economically deprived area.
+Clitheroe was likewise built on a rocky peak, and the small size of its great tower may be due to its naturally defensible position and its location in an economically deprived area.

 Buckton Castle was entered through a gatehouse in the north-west measuring 9.3 by 7.5 m.
 The east side was occupied by the gate passage and the west by a chamber.
-Though the structure no longer survives above ground, it was probably at least two storeys tall.
-Constructed in the 12th century, Buckton's gatehouse was the earliest in North West England, and was one of six stone gatehouses in the region that were built in the 12th or 13th century: Buckton, Egremont, Brough, Clitheroe, Carlisle's inner gatehouse, and the Agricola Tower at Chester.
-They are broadly similar in size, and take the form of a gate passage piercing a single tower with rooms in the floors above.
+Although the structure no longer survives above ground, it was probably at least two storeys tall.
+Constructed in the 12th century, Buckton's gatehouse was the earliest in North West England and was one of six stone gatehouses in the region built in the 12th or 13th century: Buckton, Egremont, Brough, Clitheroe, Carlisle's inner gatehouse, and the Agricola Tower at Chester.
+They are broadly similar in size and take the form of a gate passage piercing a single tower with rooms in the floors above.
 Buckton's gatehouse differs slightly in having the passage offset to one side.

-In the 1770s, the antiquarian Thomas Percival recorded a well within the castle, close to the south curtain, and walls of buildings inside the castle still standing to a height of 2 m.
-A plan created by the Saddleworth Geological Society in 1842 recorded a ruined structure within the castle's south-east area in addition to the well Percival noted.
-Trenches in the castle's interior did not reveal the structures on the plans from the 18th and 19th centuries, although the discovery of a posthole indicates there was activity in this area.
-The gap in the southern part of the curtain wall – not evident in the 1842 plan by the Saddleworth Geological Society – was probably created in the 19th century.
-There is a feature resembling a spoil heap, consisting of pieces of sandstone.
-This may have been a by-product from the construction of the castle.
-Nothing remains of Buckton Castle above ground today, and until the late 20th century, vegetation obscured the existence of a stone structure.
+In the 1770s, the antiquarian Thomas Percival recorded a well within the castle, close to the south curtain, and walls of buildings inside the enclosure still standing to a height of 2 m.
+A plan created by the Saddleworth Geological Society in 1842 recorded a ruined structure in the castle's south-east area in addition to the well noted by Percival.
+Trenches in the castle's interior did not reveal the structures shown on the 18th and 19th-century plans, although the discovery of a posthole indicates activity in this area.
+The gap in the southern part of the curtain wall—absent from the 1842 plan—was probably created in the 19th century.
+A feature resembling a spoil heap, consisting of pieces of sandstone, may be a by‑product of the castle's construction.
+Nothing remains of Buckton Castle above ground today, and until the late 20th century vegetation obscured the existence of a stone structure.